 The table below is taken from the ISI and displays the monthly set costs considered to be Reasonable Living Expenses.
-Note in relation to children’s costs – some additions are applied if your family has more than two children.
-Approximately €10 extra each for the third and fourth child.
+Note about children’s costs – some additions are applied if your family has more than two children.
+Approximately €10 extra each for the third (3rd) and fourth (4th) child.

 You can read the RLE guidelines in full.

 Guidelines on a reasonable standard of living and reasonable living expenses.
 Published by the Insolvency Service of Ireland (ISI).

 It is important to note these are guidelines.
 A borrower is not required to spend their money as listed in the breakdowns; they have total control over their spending.

 How do I work out my RLE?

 The ISI has a helpful online RLE calculator to help you work out what your household’s reasonable living expenses are.